Troubleshooting Your Plants

 - Light Deficiency: Insufficient light intensity weakens plants.
 Adjust height & duration based on plant type.

 - Poor Germination Practices: Nutrients added too early can weaken seedlings.
-Start only with filtered or PHLOtreated water.
+Start only with filtered or Root Balancetreated water.

 - Pests: Some insects target young plants, stunting growth.
 Try sticky traps & beneficial insects.